lausek/lausek.github.io/_posts/2018-03-23-custom-icon-for-attachment-list.md

 ### Conclusion

-I invested a lot of time into this and it always felt like a hack.
-The documentation was poor, I had a lot of trouble with my event handler and visibility of class members.
+Even though I didn't touch protected code, this thing felt like a total hack and I don't want to do something like it ever again.

 You can read the whole script [here](/extra/gos-icon-enhancement.html).